 Wadi Shab is one of the best places to visit in Oman to break up the drive from Muscat to Sur.
 It is easily accessible if you have your own transport.

 Relax at the Breathtaking Fins Beach

 The gorgeous Fins Beach is situated close to the village of the same name, in the Sharqiya region of Oman.
-Accessible by a scenic coastal road that leads towards Sur.
+Fins beach is accessible by a scenic coastal road that leads towards Sur.

 Escape the Heat in Tropical Salalah

-Salalah is a popular travel destination for Omanis during the summer months, at which time the locals flock southwards to escape the intense heat of the rest of the country.
+Salalah is a popular travel destination for Omanis during the summer months.
+At this time, locals flock southwards in order to escape the intense heat of the rest of the country.